 What is a home equity line of credit?

 A home equity line of credit, also known as a HELOC, is a revolving line of credit secured by your home.
 Homeowners often use home equity lines of credit for large expenses such as home improvements or debt consolidation.
-They may have lower interest rates than other loans, and the interest is usually tax-deductible.1
+They may also have lower interest rates than other loans, and if used to buy, build or substantially improve the home that secures the loan, the interest you pay may be tax-deductible.
+(Consult your tax advisor for specifics about your situation.)

 How a HELOC works